 A levy is a method a collector uses to attempt to receive the money that a debtor owes but is not paying.
 Levies can be placed property, wages, bank accounts or many other sources of income.

 Garnishment is a legal process whereby a creditor collects an outstanding debt via a third party—known as a “garnishee.”
 The third party is ordinarily an employer, bank, or the government.
 For instance, if John Doe owes $1,000 in an overdue debt, the creditor entitled to the debt may seek to garnish John’s wages, bank account, government benefits, or other assets as a means of repayment.

 The state and federal governments declare some assets as exempt.
-The debtor is allowed to keep certain property so that they are not hurt past financial repair.
-Exempt assets include, but are not limited to: motor vehicles, necessary clothing, necessary household goods, household appliances, jewelry up to a certain value, pensions, some of the equity in the home, tools of their trade, some of unpaid earned wages, public benefits, and damages awarded for personal injury.
+That is, a debtor may be allowed to keep certain property so that they are not hurt past financial repair.
+Exempt assets may include, but are not limited to: motor vehicles, necessary clothing, necessary household goods, household appliances, jewelry up to a certain value, pensions, some of the equity in the home, tools of their trade, some of unpaid earned wages, public benefits, and damages awarded for personal injury.